Mon-Fri 9-5pm 1800 845 009

 How does CHECK-IN work?

-You are feeling overwhelmed and call VMIAC’s CHECK-IN program to have a 20-30-minute conversation with a Peer Worker, which is strengths-based and informed by Intentional Peer Support and Narrative Therapy.
+You are feeling overwhelmed and call VMIAC’s CHECK-IN program to have a 20-30-minute conversation with a Peer Worker, which is strengths-based and informed by Intentional Peer Support, Narrative Therapy, Appreciative Inquiry, and Therapeutic Arts.

 If after that you are feeling you need further support, you can move on to one, a few, or all the following options: